ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/Ocarina of Time/setup_en.md

 the host will provide you with either a link to download your data file, or with a zip file containing everyone's data files.
 Your data file should have a `.apz5` extension.

 Double-click on your `.apz5` file to start your client and start the ROM patch process.
 Once the process is finished (this can take a while), the client and the emulator will be started automatically (if you associated the extension to the emulator as recommended).

 ### Connect to the Multiserver

 Once both the client and the emulator are started, you must connect them.
 Within the emulator click on the "Tools" menu and select "Lua Console".
 Click the folder button or press Ctrl+O to open a Lua script.

-If you are using the Archipelago OoTClient, navigate to your Archipelago install folder and open `data/lua/OOT/oot_connector.lua`.
+Navigate to your Archipelago install folder and open `data/lua/OOT/oot_connector.lua`.

-If you are using Z5Client, find the `ootMulti.lua` file and open it.

-Note: If using Z5Client, we strongly advise you don't open any menus in Bizhawk while the emulator and Z5Client are connected, as the script will halt and force-disconnect from the server.
-If you get disconnected just double-click on the script again.

 To connect the client to the multiserver simply put `<address>:<port>` on the textfield on top and press enter (if the server uses password, type in the bottom textfield `/connect <address>:<port> [password]`)